 1. Sports Drinks and Enhanced Waters

 It’s easy to think of sports drinks as healthy, especially because of all the famous athletes who guzzle them in ads.
-But unless your kid is exercising intensely, for a long stretch of time, or in high heat, he should pass on them.
+But unless your kid is exercising intensely, for a long stretch of time, or in high heat, they should pass on them.

 “Most kids don’t need a sports drink for refueling or rehydrating,” says Jackie Newgent, RDN, author of The All-Natural Diabetes Cookbook.
 And the extra, empty calories can add to unhealthy weight gain and tooth decay, according to the American Academy of Pediatrics.